 (b) provide that where by reason of unavailability of materials or other reason that the department considers valid any requirement adopted by the regulations cannot be conformed to, the department may approve such use of materials or other matters as it considers to be consistent with the achievement of the objects of the regulations.

-[Section 4A inserted by No. 12 of 1976 s.
-14; amended by No. 74 of 2003 s.
+[Section 4A inserted: No. 12 of 1976 s.
+14; amended: No. 74 of 2003 s.
 70.]

 5. Application of regulations under this Act